GenaroDS/GenaroDS/README.md

 If you're interested in seeing some of my code, please take a look below!
 I'm always looking for feedback and ways to improve, so any comments or suggestions are appreciated.

-- 🔭 I'm polishing details of my latest work [WebPortfolio](https://github.com/GenaroDS/WebPortfolio) app.
+- 🔭 I'm polishing details of my latest work [WebPortfolio](https://github.com/GenaroDS/WebPortfolio) app
-- 🌱 I’m currently sharpening my coding skills with Leetcode.
+- 🌱 I’m currently sharpening my coding skills with Leetcode
-- 👨‍💻 All of my projects are available on my [repositories](https://github.com/GenaroDS?tab=repositories) tab.
+- 👨‍💻 All of my projects are available on my [repositories](https://github.com/GenaroDS?tab=repositories) tab
-- 📫 Contact me **genarodistilio@gmail.com**.
+- 📫 Contact me **genarodistilio@gmail.com**

 ---
 ### Languages, frameworks and Tools